ajmal156/Path-Finding-Algorithms/README.md

 The project visually demonstrates how the BFS algorithm works on a 2D grid.

-It uses a queue data structure based on the FIFO (First In, First Out) principle.
+It uses a "queue data structure" based on the FIFO (First In, First Out) principle.

 The algorithm explores all neighboring nodes level by level.